MP Estate Planning UK

 Where do employers send PAYE payment enquiries?

 For PAYE payment enquiries, correspondence can be sent to HMRC Direct, BX5 5BD.
-Note the payment reference and payroll period so staff can identify the transaction.
+Note the payment reference and payroll period so staff can identify the transaction quickly.

-How do I find the correct telephone contact route for HMRC-style enquiries?
+How do I find the correct telephone contact route for HMRC trust and estate enquiries?

-Check the HMRC contact pages or your official letter for the right phone number.
-When you call, be ready with the National Insurance number, tax references, dates of birth or death, and a brief summary of the issue.
-That helps the advisor route you quickly.
+Check the GOV.UK HMRC contact pages or your official letter for the right phone number.
+Trust and estate matters often have a dedicated helpline.
+When you call, be ready with the National Insurance number, trust or estate UTR, dates of birth or death, and a brief summary of the issue.
+That helps the adviser route you to the correct team quickly.
+If you are a trustee, have the trust name and the settlor’s details available.

 What information will I be asked for on a call?

-You’ll be asked to confirm identity and case details: National Insurance or tax reference, full name, date of birth or death, and postcode.
-For agent calls, you’ll need authority details or an agent reference number.
+You’ll be asked to confirm identity and case details: National Insurance number or trust/estate UTR, full name, date of birth or death, and postcode.
+For agent calls, you’ll need authority details — typically a 64-8 on file — or your agent reference number.
+For trust calls, have the trust name and the settlor’s details available.
+Remember that a trust is a legal arrangement (not a separate legal entity), so the trustees are the people HMRC will deal with directly.

 Where do I send Income Tax and Self Assessment complaints?

 Complaints about Income Tax or Self Assessment should be sent to: PAYE and Self Assessment Complaints, HM Revenue and Customs, BX9 1AB.
-Include case references and any previous correspondence.
+Include case references, the trust or estate UTR, and any previous correspondence.

 Where do I send National Insurance and employer complaints?

 For National Insurance and employer-related complaints use: NIC and EO Complaints, HM Revenue and Customs, BX9 1AA.
-Provide employer PAYE and contact details for a timely response.
+Provide the employer PAYE reference and contact details for a timely response.

 What address handles debt management complaints?